Best 25+ annotation and markup tools in 2021

 A faster, more accurate approval process

 The review and approval process is precarious.
-If the team misses a comment, annotation or piece of feedback, the final product could suffer, so you have to keep a careful eye on every comment.
+If the team misses a comment or piece of feedback, the final product could suffer, so you have to keep a careful eye on every comment.

 Highlighting

-Highlighting or underlining a text is an underestimated feature every good annotation and markup tool should include.
+Highlighting or underlining a text is an underestimated feature every good markup tool should include.
 Highlighting text parts makes it much easier for your colleagues to find and implement your remarks.

 Add Comments